-The Class of 2035 is a landmark policy and research report which explores that role that PE, sport and physical activity can and should play in young people’s education and development.
+The Class of 2035 is a landmark policy and research report which explores the role that PE, sport and physical activity can and should play in young people’s education and development.

-Through detailed insights from young people and over a year of consulting with experts across sport, health and education, it shines a light on challenges facing young people now today and maps out the long-term trends which could emerge following huge disruption to young people’s lives during the pandemic.
+Through detailed insights from young people and over a year of consulting with experts across sport, health and education, the report shines a light on challenges facing young people today and maps out the long-term trends which could emerge following huge disruption to young people’s lives during the pandemic.

 The Youth Sport Trust commissioned Foresight Factory to undertake this research to mark the charity’s 25th anniversary, in 2020.
 It follows the first edition of Class of 2035, published in 2015.